-Key decision - is it likely to result in spending or saving £250k or more, or to have a significant effect on two or more electoral wards?
-Yes Key decision - is it in the Council's Forward Plan (key decisions and private reports?
-Key decision - Yes The Decision - Is it eligible for "call in" by Scrutiny?
-No Date signed off by Strategic Director & name Jacqui Gedman, 11 September 2017 Is it also signed off by the Service Director for Finance, IT & Transactional Services?
-Debbie Hogg, 7 September 2017 Is it also signed off by the Service Director - Legal, Governance & Commissioning?
-Julie Muscroft, 8 September 2017 Cabinet member portfolio - Corporate Give name of Portfolio Holders Cllr Graham Turner Cllr Musarrat Khan
+Key decision - is it likely to result in spending or saving £250k or more, or to have a significant effect on two or more Yes

+electoral wards?

+Key decision - is it in the Council's Key decision - Yes

+Forward Plan (key decisions and

+private reports?

+The Decision less divided for "colling" No

+The Decision - Is it eligible for "call in" No

+by Scrutiny ?

+Date signed off by Strategic Director & Jacqui Gedman, 11 September

+name 2017

+Is it also signed off by the Service

+Director for Finance, IT & Transactional Debbie Hogg, 7 September 2017

+Services?

+le it also signed off by the Service

+Is it also signed off by the Service Director - Legal, Governance & Julie Muscroft, 8 September

+Commissioning?
+2017

+Cabinet member portfolio - Corporate Give name of Portfolio

+Holders

+Cllr Graham Turner

+Cllr Musarrat Khan